 Please call today if you are struggling to secure evidence or would like a free consultation regarding your scaffolding injury claim.

 You’ll have 3-years to make a scaffolding accident claim for compensation.
 Usually, this limitation period will begin from the date of your accident, but it might also start from the date your injury was diagnosed.
-To give yourself the best chance of securing evidence to have a strong claim, we’d suggest that you begin the claims process as soon as possible.
+To give yourself the best chance of securing evidence to have a strong claim, we’d suggest that you begin the claims process without delay.

 If you work with one of our solicitors, they’ll work as efficiently as possible to try and ensure you’re compensated as quickly as possible.

-While we know that no amount of money will improve things if a loved one is lost to a scaffolding accident, compensation could help to cover the financial impact.
-Our solicitors could help you to claim a bereavement payment, compensation to cover funeral costs and also compensation if you were financially dependent on the deceased’s income.
+While we know that no amount of money will improve things if a family member or spouse has died in a scaffolding accident, compensation could help to cover the financial impact.
+Our solicitors could assist you in claiming a bereavement payment, compensation to cover funeral costs and also compensation if you were dependent financially on the deceased’s income.

 We will try to help you as best we can and work at a pace that suits you.
 Please call today and a compassionate advisor will review your claim with you for free.

-The best way to find out whether you could be compensated for scaffolding accident injuries is to call our advice line on 0800 6524 881 today.
+The best way to find out whether you could start the scaffolding accident claims process is to call our advice line on 0800 6524 881 today.

 If your claim is accepted by one of our specialist solicitors, they’ll represent you on a No Win No Fee basis.
-That means there are no legal fees payable in advance and you won’t have to pay them if the claim fails.
+This basically means you’ll pay zero legal fees in advance and you won’t have to pay them if the claim fails.

 Please use our live chat service if you have any additional questions about making a scaffolding accident claim.